Rathfarnham: Old graveyard

-Next to Ashfield is the old graveyard containing the ruins of a church that was dedicated to Saints Peter and Paul.
-This was a medieval church used for Protestant worship until 1795 when it was found to be too small for the congregation and a new one was erected a short way off.
+Next to Ashfield is the old graveyard containing the ruins of a church that was dedicated to Saint Peter and Saint Paul.
+This was a medieval church used for Protestant worship until 1795, when it was found to be too small for the congregation and a new one was erected nearby.
 The end walls of the old church still stand, the west gable containing a bell turret and the east pierced by a chancel arch, however, the chancel itself has disappeared.
 The north wall is gone and all that remains of the south wall is an arched opening.

-Near the entrance to the burial ground is the grave of Captain James Kelly, an old Fenian who was associated with the Fenian Rising of 1867.
-He was the organiser for the Rathfarnham district and was known in the area as 'The Knight of Glendoo'.
+Near the entrance to the burial ground is the grave of Captain James Kelly.
+Kelly, who was associated with the Fenian Rising of 1867, was the Fenian organiser for the Rathfarnham district and was known in the area as 'The Knight of Glendoo'.
 On one occasion when he was on the run he was hiding in the cellar of his business premises in Wicklow Street when police raided it.
 An employee named James Fitzpatrick who strongly resembled Capt.
 Kelly in appearance was arrested in error and was tried and sentenced to six months imprisonment, which he served without betraying his identity.
 Capt.
 Kelly died on 8 March 1915, aged 70.

 On the opposite side of the road are Crannagh Park and Road, Rathfarnham Park and Ballytore Road, all built on part of the old Rathfarnham Estate.
-In the garden of a house formerly named Tower Court in Crannagh Road is an ancient circular pigeon house, a relic of Lord Ely's occupation of Rathfarnham Castle.
-The entrance to this curious structure is by a low door on a level with the ground and the inside is lined from floor to roof with holes for the pigeons.
+In the garden of a house formerly named Tower Court in Crannagh Road is a circular pigeon house, a relic of Lord Ely's occupation of Rathfarnham Castle.
+The entrance to this structure is by a low door on a level with the ground and the inside is lined from floor to roof with holes for the pigeons.
 A later floor was inserted halfway up, so as to make two rooms, and a second door was broken through the wall at that level.